cenna17/CMPT295/Assembly.md

 We can turn codes written in other languages into machine code (.o) -> link them -> run them as part of a bigger program We can expect Assembly to be slightly faster than C b/c its 'one step closer' to machine code than C ![see diagram](https://ggbaker.ca/295/media/running-code.svg)

+`gcc -c` compiles C code to object code

+`as` assembles Assembly code to object code

+`ld` links object code to create an executable

+`executable` as the name suggests, this is the file we run when we want to run a program

 ##### Assembly Template
  ```bash